tomer-yechiel/pino-sentry-transport/README.md

 - **`withLogRecord`**: When set to `true`, sends the entire log record as context to Sentry.
 Be cautious of log records larger than 8KB, as Sentry will throw an error.
 - **`tags`**: An array specifying which fields from the log record should be added as tags in Sentry.
 Uses `lodash.get` to extract values.
 - **`context`**: An array specifying which fields from the log record should be added as context in Sentry.
 Also uses `lodash.get` for value extraction.
+- **`contextObjectKey`**: Key in the log object that contains Sentry context to be added directly to the event.
+If we see a log record with this key, we'll add every key/value pair in the object to the Sentry event as context.
+For example, if contextObjectKey is set to "sentryContext", and you do `logger.error({msg: "Something bad happened", sentryContext: { someKey: "someValue", user: { id: 123, email: "test@test.com" } }})`, then `user` and `someKey` will be added to the Sentry event as context.
 - **`minLevel`**: The minimum log level required for a message to be sent to Sentry.
 Log levels follow Pino's conventions (e.g., 40 for 'error').
 - **`expectPinoConfig`**: If set to `true`, allows the transport to work with custom `messageKey` or `errorKey` settings in Pino.